pRiVi/ExitCluster/README.md

 Configure your system to be able to access the internet, at best via DHCP.

-The following screenshots are tested to have a working firewall config:
+The following screenshots are tested to have a working firewall config.
+You need to manually force NAT via "iptables -I POSTROUTING -j MASQUERADE -t nat" on the Custom Filter.

 <img src="screenshots/screenshot1.png" width="200" height="191">
 <img src="screenshots/screenshot2.png" width="200" height="191">